 An excellent idea for springtime egg hunts and baskets!

 Counting bears are not only fun, but it also builds math skills.

 Your youngster will love welcoming the spring holiday with this entertaining collection of brain-teasers.

 Hippity, Hoppity, Little Bunny (Finger Puppet Book)

-Read and play along with this rhyming story about a bunny, its bird friends, and Easter eggs!
-Filled with colorful spring illustrations and featuring a fun finger puppet toy built into the book.
+Read and play along with this rhyming story about a bunny, bird friends, and Easter eggs!
+Filled with colorful spring illustrations and features a fun finger puppet toy built into the book.

 FUN and EDUCATIONAL!
 Traceable letters and shapes encourage your child to put down the iPad, turn off the TV and open a world limited only by the imagination.